 For our version, spinach, peppers, onions, and zucchini are the perfect vegetables as a base.
 You can pick your own combination or follow ours to create a perfect lasagna that is healthier while still being delicious.

-This Crock Pot Pizza Casserole is also a favorite.
+Crock Pot Vegetable Soup is another veggie-packed recipe.
+Crockpot Pizza Casserole is also a favorite slow-cooked pasta recipe!

 If you're getting to know your Slow Cooker, make sure to check out these important Crock Pot Tips and Tricks.

-What Are the Best Vegetables for This Crock Pot Vegetable Lasagna?
+What Are the Best Vegetables for Crock Pot Vegetable Lasagna?

 Since you're replacing a meat sauce with vegetables, you want something that will offer a level of richness to replace the meat.

-We almost always choose the combination of spinach, zucchini, bell peppers, and onions.
+We almost always choose a combination of spinach, zucchini, bell peppers, and onions.
 You can pick whatever combination you prefer.
 Some yummy combinations are listed below.

 - Mushrooms, onions, and spinach

 Yes!
-If you know you will be busy the morning you want to make this lasagna, just assemble and refrigerate until time to cook.
+If you know you will be busy the morning you want to make this lasagna, assemble it and refrigerate it until time to cook.

 Cook time will take longer; cook until heated through in the center.